Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 #### Tasks to complete

--   In Visual Studio, open the **IoTHubGetStarted.sln** solution from the src/IoTSimulator folder where you extracted the lab files.
+-   In Visual Studio, open the **IoTHubGetStarted.sln** solution from the src/IoTSimulator folder where you extracted the lab files

--   Update the **ConnectionString** variable within the Program.cs file of the **CreateDeviceIdentity** project with your IoT Hub connection string you copied in the previous task.
+-   Update the **ConnectionString** variable within the Program.cs file of the **CreateDeviceIdentity** project with your IoT Hub connection string you copied in the previous task

 #### Exit criteria